 Ordering and paying for food online using your QUEST or P-EBT card

-If you get FoodShare or have gotten Pandemic EBT benefits, you can order and pay for your food on Amazon’s and Walmart Grocery’s websites using your QUEST or P-EBT card.
-There will be an EBT card payment option for you to enter your card details.
+(Store websites may refer to your QUEST or P-EBT card as a “SNAP EBT” or “EBT” cards.)
+Look for an EBT or SNAP card option when you go to pay and enter your card details.
 You will need to enter your card PIN each time you check out.

 You can only use your QUEST or P-EBT card to buy food eligible for FoodShare.
 If you are buying other items at the same time, you need to use another form of payment to pay for those items.

 Some stores may offer delivery.
 If you are charged a delivery fee, you will not be able to use your QUEST or P-EBT card to pay this fee.
 You will need to use another form of payment instead.

 If you experience any issues when using your QUEST or P-EBT card to pay online, first make sure you have a balance on your card by going to the ebtEDGE website, using the ebtEDGE mobile app, or calling QUEST Card Service at 877-415-5164.
 If you have a balance and are still unable to complete your transaction, contact customer service at the store where you are trying to make the purchase for help.